Meet the CBS12 News Team

 Watson is no stranger to South Florida.
-In 2004-2006, She was the morning/noon anchor at WBBH/NBC 2 in Fort Myers covering six major hurricanes in 2004, including a direct hit from Hurricane Charlie (CAT 4).
+In 2004-2006, She was the morning/noon anchor at WBBH/NBC 2 in Fort Myers covering six major hurricanes in 2004, including a direct hit from Hurricane Charley (CAT 4).
 That was only to be surpassed by the following year in which she found herself covering the most active Atlantic hurricane season in recorded history -- including another direct hit from Hurricane Wilma making landfall as a CAT 3 storm.

 Watson got her start in the news broadcasting business as an anchor at KBMT in Beaumont, Texas.
 She received "Outstanding Media Coverage of Crime Victims' Issues" for Hardin County, Texas.